fanoframework/fanoframework.github.io/working-with-controllers/index.md

 - `viewInst`, view to be used, i.e., instance of class that implements `IView` interface.
 - `ViewParamsInst`, view parameters, i.e., instance of class that implements `IViewParameters` interface.

-`viewInst` and `viewParamsInst` that you pass during class construction, will be available from inherited class as `fView` and `fViewParams` field respectively.
+`viewInst` and `viewParamsInst` that you pass during class construction, will be available from inherited class as `fView` and `fViewParams` fields, respectively.

 For more information regarding view and view parameters, read [Working with Views](/working-with-views).